Teaching Assistantships (TA) and Research Assistantships (RA) are available for Ph.D. students:

 - The Department selects and recommends applicants for College of Behavioral and Social Sciences Dean's Fellowships based on academic achievement.
 Dean's fellows typically receive $5,000 - $10,000 of stipend per academic year, and up to five credits of tuition remission per semester.

-- The Department selects and recommends to the Graduate School up to two candidates for the University of Maryland Flagship Fellowship during each application cycle.
+- The Department selects and recommends to the Graduate School candidates for the University of Maryland Flagship Fellowship during each application cycle.
 Flagship Fellowships are multi-year enhancement awards to be added to fellowship/assistantship offers made by graduate programs and may total $50,000 per student over the duration of the award.
 Each year, the Graduate School welcomes approximately 10 outstanding Flagship Fellows.